top of page

 Dr. Rajan received his bachelor’s degree from the University of Toronto in Metallurgy & Materials Science, and a doctorate from MIT in Materials Science minoring in science and technology policy followed by a postdoctoral appointment at Cambridge University.
 He was a staff scientist at the National Research Council of Canada and held faculty positions at Rensselaer Polytechnic Institute and Iowa State University before coming to UB.
 He has received numerous recognitions including the Alexander von Humboldt Award from Germany, the CSIRO- Australia Distinguished Visiting Scientist Award, the CNRS Visiting Professorship from France and the Presidential Lecture Award from the National Institute of Materials Science, Japan.

-Materials Informatics: From Molecules To Neighborhoods
+Materials Informatics: From Molecules to Neighborhoods

 Materials Informatics involving the judicious use of AI can be used to create a paradigm for a safer and sustainable society.
 Meeting both sustainability and performance goals at the outset of materials discovery requires a comprehensive understanding of the multiscale impact of molecular scale chemistry.
 In this presentation we describe how AI driven methods can help bridge multiscale information in materials engineering from molecular/crystal structure through to engineering performance.
 This lays the foundation for a benign-by-design, scientific framework for materials development, that unifies advances in technology in harmony with societal health and safety.